johncky/QFNtools/README.md

 df, returns of one/more assets (Y), dependent variable in the factor model.
 If there are more one asset, the dependent variable is a random vector.

 **x**:
-df, factors X, independent variable in the factor model.
+df, factors X, independent variables in the factor model.

 **factor_pca**:
 bool (Default=False).
 If True, principal components of X are used as factors.
 If False, X is used as factors.